-In its earliest stages, cervical cancer usually does not have symptoms.
+In its earliest stages, cervical cancer usually does not have signs.
 This is why regular Pap tests are so important, particularly if you are sexually active.

 When cervical cancer does have symptoms, they vary from person to person.
 Some symptoms of cervical cancer include: